sudo-sanoo/my-leetcode-journey/README.md

 - `2816`.
 Double a Number Represented as a Linked List
 - `237`.
 Delete Node in a Linked List
 - `6`.
 Zigzag Conversion (Bruteforce ✅, Optimized ✅)
+- `2130`.
+Maximum Twin Sum of a Linked List (Bruteforce ✅, Optimized ✅)

 ### Hard (7 Solved)
 - `3321`.
 Find X-Sum of All K-Long Subarrays II ❓